f1shyondrugs/CaseOpening/README.md

 - Block types must be valid Minecraft materials
 - Hologram lines can be customized per crate or use default configuration
 - Custom messages can include the prefix placeholder

+## Support

+For issues or feature requests, please use the GitHub issue tracker, contact me on Discord: `f1shyondrugs312` or per email: `info@f1shy312.com`